rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 ## 3.21.3 General rule

 <a name="3.21.3.1">3.21.3.1</a> Transcribe a statement relating to an edition or issue of a manifestation as it
-appears, according to the general guidelines (see [General rules](/DCRMR/general-rules/)).
+appears, unless instructed otherwise by specific instructions.
 Include any explanatory words or phrases appearing with the edition statement.

 <a name="3.21.3.2">3.21.3.2</a> Always make a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) if the edition statement is transposed from its position on the source of information (see [3.26.31.2](/DCRMR/edition/Note-on-edition-statement/#3.26.31.2)).